sbogutzky/RollerShutterFirmware/README.md

-# RollerShutterFirmware: Firmware for an esp8266 to control VELUX INTEGRA shutters
+# RollerShutterFirmware: Firmware for an ESP8266 to Control VELUX INTEGRA Shutters
 Authors: Simon Bogutzky

 License: [MIT](https://opensource.org/licenses/MIT)

-Version: 1.0.1
+Version: 1.2.0

-Document version: 1.0.8
+Document version: 1.1.0

-Date: 12/04/2020
+Date: 01/06/2020

 ## What is the RollerShutterFirmware?
-The RollerShutterFirmware is a firmware for an esp8266 to control for example VELUX INTEGRA via an integrated web server or the [RollerShutterApp](https://github.com/sbogutzky/RollerShutterApp/).
+The RollerShutterFirmware is a firmware for an esp8266 to control for example VELUX INTEGRA via an integrated web server or the [RollerShutterApp](https://github.com/sbogutzky/RollerShutterApp/) or timer based.

 ## Using the RollerShutterFirmware